Educating Through the Power of Music

 Brighter Future

-Our programs consistently earn the praise of students, teachers, principals, parents, and community leaders.
-Youth who rarely participate begin to open up, reflect deeply, and engage fully—whether in classrooms or community spaces.
-Many don’t want the program to end, because what they gain goes far beyond the setting: they discover their voice, their agency, and a clearer path toward a brighter future.
+MeMA-Music consistently earns praise from students, teachers, principals, parents, and community leaders.
+Youth who may rarely participate in other activities begin to open up, reflect deeply, and engage fully—whether in classrooms or community spaces.
+Many express that they don’t want the program to end, because what they gain goes far beyond the session itself: they discover their voice, their agency, and a clearer path toward a brighter future.

 Our Story

-After leaving the industry, Jeanne founded MeMA-Music, Inc., a nonprofit that inspires and empowers Chicago youth in underserved neighborhoods—using music with powerful messages to build literacy, spark civic understanding, deepen historical awareness, and help them see their own potential to shape society.
-She aims to teach them how to utilize the arts to spread positive messages of change and become advocates for themselves and their future.
-For the past 14 years, Jeanne’s nonprofit, MeMA-Music, Inc., has provided education, mentorship, and safe creative spaces in Chicago schools and community centers—helping young people find their voice, share their stories, and envision brighter futures through the power of music.
+Jeanne’s extensive experience in the music industry gives her unique insight into the power of music as a vehicle for cultural expression and social change.
+After leaving the corporate music world, she founded MeMA-Music, Inc., a nonprofit dedicated to inspiring and empowering Chicago youth in underserved neighborhoods.
+Through programs that use music with powerful messages, Jeanne helps young people build literacy, deepen historical awareness, spark civic understanding, and see their own potential to shape their communities and futures.
+For the past 14 years, MeMA-Music has provided education, mentorship, and safe creative spaces in schools and community centers, helping youth find their voice, share their stories, and envision brighter futures through the power of music.

-“I think it is so incredibly important for young people to have a safe space to discuss their feelings, good or bad.
-They need to be heard.
-They need encouragement and a hopeful path toward their future, with all that is going on in our world today.”
-And what better way to truly engage and connect with students than through music—especially socially conscious songs with powerful messages about people and society, which they can relate to and see themselves reflected in.”
-Jeanne Warsaw
+“I think it is incredibly important for young people to have a safe space to discuss their feelings, good or bad.
+They need to be heard, encouraged, and guided toward a hopeful path for their future.
+And what better way to truly engage students than through music—especially songs with meaningful messages about people and society, where they can see themselves reflected.”

 Our Partners